OpenTranslationBible/open-bible/en-GB/51.Colossians/md/colossians-01.md

 For in him all things were created: things in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities; all things have been created through him and for him.

 ## Colossians 1:17
-He is before all things, and in him all things hold together.
+He existed before all things, and by him all things are held together.

 ## Colossians 1:18
 And he is the head of the body, the church; he is the beginning and the firstborn from the dead, so that he might have supremacy in everything.